AaronDunphy/aarondunphy/README.md

 ### Hey, I'm Aaron 👋

-Front End Developer - JavaScript / TypeScript / React
+Frontend Software Engineer - JavaScript / TypeScript / React

 The following emoji's will give you some more info on me: